GENDER IN THE CONTENT OF RESEARCHAND INNOVATION

 Exhibition: Integration of gender dimension in the content of research and innovation

-The exhibition highlights the importance of integrating the gender dimension into research and innovation.
-Using specific examples from the fields of energy, medicine, robotics, transport or information technology, it shows that taking into account the role of sex and gender in research practice leads to safer, more exploited or more market-relevant research results.
+The following set of posters highlights the importance of integrating the gender dimension into research and innovation.
+Using specific examples from the fields of energy, medicine, robotics, transport or information technology, the posters show that taking into account the role of sex and gender in research practice leads to safer and more relevant research results.

 The complete exhibition can be viewed HERE.